cliburn/bios-823-2020/Lesson_plan.md

 ### A01 Overview of syllabus and a data science career

+Warm-up exercise:

+- Find all unique Pythagorean triplets whose sum is less than 100.
+A Pythagorean triplet is a tuple of integers (a, b, c) such that $a^2 + b^2 = c^2$
+- How many palindromic numbers are there between 1 and 1,000,000 with more than one unique digit (.e.
+1331 is ok but 9999 is not)?

+Data Science preamble

 - Are our expectations for this course aligned?
 - Which parts fo the syllabus excite or bore you?
 - How do you want to be graded - weighting of homework, exams, projects